Edge-guided Low-light Image Enhancement with Inertial Bregman Alternating Linearized Minimization: Related Works

 There are many variants of the ROF model to represent the edge of the image, such as the change of norm, weighted gradient, generalized variation, ROF model in different spaces, etc. More specifically, the ROF model was used in \cite{feng2021local} as an additional regular term to obtain the detailed texture in hyperspectral anomaly detection.
 The ROF model with $\ell_0$-norm $\Vert \nabla S \Vert_0$ was utilized to enforce the sparsity of image gradient to help the image restoration in \cite{lv2021blind}.
 More structural information was collected by applying a weighted ROF regularizer $\Vert T\nabla S \Vert_1$ for image segmentation \cite{wu2021adaptive}.
 Total generalized variation (TGV) contributed to help maintain sharp edges in \cite{wu2023vdip}.
 Total variation in HSV color space was applied to help image enhancement \cite{wang2023saturation}.
 Nonlocal total variation was applied to data speckle reduction in \cite{nie2016nonlocal}.

-From the above literature, the edge of the image has its advantages for different tasks.
-In this paper, we learn the edge by using the convolutional neural network to help the image enhancement task.
+{\y Based on the aforementioned literature, edge information is beneficial for a variety of tasks.
+In this paper, we employ a convolutional neural network to learn the edge extractor, aiding in the image enhancement task. }